 What to do if you are in a toxic relationship or friendship

-Find more information here on what to do if you are in a toxic relationship.
-Reach out to other people in your life and let them know what’s going on and how they can help.
+If you are worried your relationship could be abusive, it can help to reach out to other people in your life and let them know what’s going on and how they can help.
 If you feel like you can’t talk to someone you know, or you need additional support, look into going for counselling or contact the following organisations:

 - TooIntoYou has more information on toxic relationships

 - Women’s Aid run a free 24 hour helpline for women and girls who want to talk in confidence about abuse in their relationship: 1800 341 900

 - SAFE Ireland (for women and children) provide contact details for centres around Ireland that can offer support and emergency accommodation to women and children

 - Men’s Aid offer support for men experiencing abusive relationships